Hemicellulose

 A hemicellulose (also known as polyose) is one of a number of heteropolymers (matrix polysaccharides), such as arabinoxylans, present along with cellulose in almost all terrestrial plant cell walls.
 Cellulose is crystalline, strong, and resistant to hydrolysis.
 Hemicelluloses are branched, shorter in length than cellulose, and also show a propensity to crystallize.
-They can be hydrolyzed by dilute acid or base as well as a myriad of hemicellulase enzymes.
+They can be hydrolyzed by dilute acid, base, or hemicellulase enzymes.

 Composition

 Diverse kinds of hemicelluloses are known.
 Important examples include xylan, glucuronoxylan, arabinoxylan, glucomannan, and xyloglucan.

 Hemicelluloses are polysaccharides often associated with cellulose, but with distinct compositions and structures.
 Whereas cellulose is derived exclusively from glucose, hemicelluloses are composed of diverse sugars, and can include the five-carbon sugars xylose and arabinose, the six-carbon sugars glucose, mannose and galactose, and the six-carbon deoxy sugar fucose.
 Hemicelluloses contain most of the D-pentose sugars, and occasionally small amounts of L-sugars as well.
 Xylose is in most cases the sugar monomer present in the largest amount, although in softwoods mannose can be the most abundant sugar.
 Not only regular sugars can be found in hemicellulose, but also their acidified forms, for instance glucuronic acid can be present.